Quick Exit

 • There is still a stigma associated with mental health problems.

-• It may be difficult to start the conversation, so they often hold their feelings in.
+• It may be difficult to start the conversation, so they often hold back their feelings.

-When either of you are experiencing psychological symptoms, it is vital to consult your family doctor and arrange appropriate referrals for counselling and/or medication.
+If either of you is experiencing mental health challenges, it is important to consult your family doctor and get referrals for counselling and/or medication if needed.

-Your partner may also be confused because they do not truly understand the nature of your physical injuries after the birth.
+Your partner may also be confused because they do not truly understand the nature of your physical injuries or other difficulties that you’re having.

-They may feel upset because their attempts at being close to you can be misinterpreted as demands for sex.
 They may feel despair that there was nothing they could do to fix the problems you experienced.
-Or they may feel guilty for getting you pregnant in the first place, with the result that they, too, avoid physical intimacy.
+Or they may feel guilty for getting you pregnant in the first place.

 • You should both read our Family and Friends Resource for information that will help them support you effectively.

 • Try to keep communication open with your partner so you can seek solutions together.
-The addition of expert counselling for both of you is recommended.
+Finding a perinatal mental health professional for both of you may be helpful.

-• It is helpful for your partner also to attend your appointments for physical and psychological assessments so they can fully understand your diagnoses.
+• You may also like your partner to attend your appointments so they can fully understand your diagnoses, but only if you feel comfortable with them joining you.

 • Encourage them to seek the support they need.
 Many dads experience anxiety and depression as new fathers, so they are not alone.
 The Resources listed at the bottom of this page may help them find suitable support services.

-• Encourage them to engage in nourishing self-care activities as well as helping with tasks that involve the baby; this will be beneficial for the whole family.
+• Encourage them to engage in good self-care practices and to help with baby-related tasks; this will benefit the whole family.

 Resources

-We recommend reading our Family and Friends Resource for more information on how to support a woman who has experienced birth trauma.
+We recommend reading our Family and Friends Resource for more information on how to support a parent who has experienced birth-related trauma.

 You can find more services on our main Support Services page.